Clyde0513/Lab-Reports-For-4AL/README.md

 # Lab-Reports-For-4AL

-This is a Physics Lab and these labs were scored over 90 and they've helped me throughut this course.
+This is a Physics Lab and these labs, reports, and final project were scored over 90 and they've helped me throughut this course.
 My TA Alexander Galkin was super helpful and accomodating :D.
 In addition, my labmates were super awesome and cool in the labs and the final project

 #To run the final project code